YosysHQ-Docs/yosys-cmd-ref/source/using_yosys/synthesis/synth.rst

    :end-before: .. raw:: latex
    :dedent:

-The following sections will get more into what each of these commands do.
+:doc:`/getting_started/example_synth` covers most of these commands and what they do.